 Projects and programs included in this plan are eligible to receive local, regional and federal funding through 2040.
-In many cases, additional steps are required before construction can occur, including securing full funding, conducting environmental review where required, acquiring right-way and getting final project approvals.
+In many cases, additional steps are required before construction can occur, including securing full funding, conducting environmental review and Title VI or other equity analysis where required, acquiring right-way and getting final project approvals.
 The schedule for beginning construction on specific capital projects depends on funding availability, project readiness and many other factors.
 As discussed in Chapter 5, the amount of funding required to implement all projects in the plan exceeds known available revenues, so advocating for and securing additional funding is a critical implementation step.